saudaminideshmukh142005-cloud/personalized-diet-recommendation/README.md

 ---
 ## 🚀 How to Run

-Follow the steps below to run the Personalized Diet Recommendation application locally.
+Follow these steps to run the Personalized Diet Recommendation application locally.

 ### 1. Clone the Repository